-Baden4net is a subsidiary of Swiss4net Holding AG, which finances various fibre to the home (FTTH) fibre optic networks in Switzerland.
+Baden4net SA is a subsidiary of Swiss4net Holding AG, which finances various fibre to the home (FTTH) fibre optic networks in Switzerland.
 Baden4net built and currently operates the FTTH fibre optic network in Baden and Ennetbaden.

 What is the FTTH fibre optic network from Baden4net?

 With the state-of-the-art FTTH fibre optic network from Baden4net every home and business premise in Baden and Ennetbaden has its dedicated fibre optic connection and can benefit from ultra-high Internet speeds of >1Gibt/s, symmetrically for both downloads and uploads and with exceedingly high reliability.
 The FTTH fibre optic network of Baden4net will be indispensable for everyone living and working in Baden und Ennetbaden in the future.
 As an open FTTH fibre optic network, it provides fair access to all telecommunications providers, in order that they, in turn, may provide their modern multimedia services and super-fast Internet to all homes and businesses in Baden and Ennetbaden.
 Therefore Baden4net promotes free and fair competition.

 Why do we need the FTTH fibre optic network?